LouisFoucard/StereoConvNet/README.md

 The network is fully convolutional, and takes a couple of grayscale stereoscopic images concatenated along the channel axis, and ouputs  a single image representing the depth map.
 A series of Convolutional and maxpooling layers followed by a series of upscalling and deconvolutional layers allows the network to extract image disparity features at the smaller scale (object edges), and generate a smooth estimate of the depth map at the larger scale (full object).
-This technique allows an estimation of the depth map even on textureless objects.
+The main advantage of this technique over other methods from the computer vision research (based on an explicit computation of image disparity) is its robustness, in particularthe the fact that it is able to produce smooth estimates of the depth map even on textureless region.

 The traing/validation sets are created using the random virtual 3d scene generator (see https://github.com/LouisFoucard/DepthMap_dataset).
 The objective function used here is Eulerian distance.